Greenfield Valley Heritage Park: Lower Cotton Mill

-John Smalley of Preston, one of Sir Ricard Arkwright’s original partners, introduced cotton manufacturing to the Greenfield Valley in 1777 by constructing the three-storey Old or Yellow Cotton Mill.
-The location was chosen due to the stream’s reliability (rarely flooding or freezing) and consistent pace, contributing to the superior quality of the cotton thread.
-Smalley’s mill, built using stone taken from the ruin of the neighbouring Basingwerk Abbey, was only the second purpose-built cotton mill in the country after Arkwright’s first at Cromford.
+John Smalley of Preston, one of Richard Arkwright's original partners, introduced cotton manufacturing to the Greenfield Valley in 1777 by constructing the three-storey Old or Yellow Cotton Mill.
+The location was chosen because of the stream's reliability (rarely flooding or freezing) and consistent pace, contributing to the superior quality of the cotton thread.
+Smalley's mill, built using stone taken from the ruin of the neighbouring Basingwerk Abbey, was only the second purpose-built cotton mill in the country after Arkwright's first at Cromford.

-After Smalley’s death in 1782, his widow Elizabeth partnered with industrialists William and Thomas Douglas, Daniel Whittaker, a Manchester merchant, and the inventor and cotton machinery manufacturer Peter Atherton.
+After Smalley's death in 1782, his widow Elizabeth partnered with industrialists William and Thomas Douglas, Daniel Whittaker, a Manchester merchant, and the inventor and cotton machinery manufacturer Peter Atherton.
 The partnership known as Atherton and Company (later the Holywell Cotton Twist Company), led to the construction of three additional cotton mills in the valley: the Upper mill, Lower mill, and Crescent mill.

-The Lower Cotton Mill, designed by Atherton and financed by William Harrison and John Dumbell (both later admitted as partners) was constructed in just ten weeks during the summer of 1785.
+The Lower Cotton Mill, designed by Atherton and financed by William Harrison and John Dumbell (both later admitted as partners), was constructed in just ten weeks during the summer of 1785.
 It originally stood six storeys high, measuring 36 yards long by 10 yards wide, and was powered by a water-wheel 18 ft. high by 7 ft. wide, with a fall of water of sixteen feet.

 Thomas Pennant marvelled at the Lower Cotton Mill, describing it as a "most magnificent cotton works" that seemed to rise "as if by magic" within ten weeks, to "soar, like the tower of Babel, above all the lower buildings".
 Renowned mill builder Robert Williams, visiting Holywell in November 1785, shared Pennant's admiration, lauding the Upper and Lower Cotton Mills as "two of the finest Mills in England".
-By January 1787, Holywell’s remarkable output had captured the attention of the British press, with The Times reporting that "as much thread is spun in one day at Holywell, in Flintshire, as will surround the globe at the equator".
+By January 1787, Holywell's remarkable output had captured the attention of the British press, with The Times reporting that "as much thread is spun in one day at Holywell, in Flintshire, as will surround the globe at the equator".

 The factory still stands to this day, but tourists are not allowed to enter the building.
 Remnants of the machinery used in the factory are visible outside.